erufen/.github/profile/README.md

 _"Programming can be soft and more graceful."_

 > 1. Create programs that help people.
-> 2. Making computing save the earth.
+> 2. Making computers save the earth.
-> 3. Computing can take care of animals and plants.
+> 3. Making computers able to care for animals and plants.